 Which die cutting machine should I buy?

 With all of these options to choose from, how do you know what machine is the right one for you?
 You can research each machine and read reviews of all of the major machines here at Scrapbook.com.
-You can also scour the web for additional guides and resources.
+You can also check out this handy guide that compares the features and benefits of some of the top machines.
 The answer depends on what your priorities are in making a purchase.
 We’ll go through a few below.

 If your priority is a low initial investment, select a machine such as the Sizzix Big Shot, Spellbinders Platinum 6, or We R Memory Keepers Evolution, and then add accessories to it over time.
 If operating cost over time is your concern, then digital may be the way to go.
-The initial price for a machine like the Cricut Explore Air, Silhouette Cameo, or Brother Scan N Cut can be prohibitive, but over time, the lower cost of dies/shapes will help offset those costs, especially for users who like to cut a lot of different designs.
+The initial price for a machine like the Cricut Explore Air or the Silhouette Cameo can be prohibitive, but over time, the lower cost of dies/shapes will help offset those costs, especially for users who like to cut a lot of different designs.

 For a machine that will do a little bit of everything, you may consider buying a digital die cut machine.
 These machines will do most die cutting tasks (except emboss or cut super heavy duty materials), and although not the best machines for the task, they can be portable or cut large volumes of duplicates if needed.